-Leaping up to the 6D
+Up to the 6D

 I picked up the Canon EOS6D in mid-January 2014 under the banner of post-Christmas post-New Year’s sales.
 I already have the EF 50-prime and EF 70-300 lenses, and I wanted to take advantage of these great lenses with a full-frame camera body; I had the idea of purchasing only the camera body.
 The bundle with the preferred 24-70mm L-series lens was too far, but the package deal with the more affordable 24-105mm L-glass including an additional padded camera strap, a padded camera carrying case, and an extra battery was a decent compromise.

 Happily, I’m no longer concerned with the 1.6 crop factor; that is, a shot with the 450D at 50mm focal length has the same imaging area as a shot with the 6D at 80mm focal length.
 I’m enjoying the camera and I’m a big fan; here is a shortlist of ‘pros’ and ‘cons’ with the camera.

 - GPS, for automatic geotagging of my photographs

 - WiFi, for direct upload onto my iPod Touch (or future smartphone)

 - Much better low-light performance; higher ISO range

 - Large range of RAW and JPG sizes